 The traffic flows between C-R1 and C-R3, between C-R3 and C-R5 and between C-R1 and C-R5 can be summarized as:

-C-R1 ([PKT] -> VLAN), S3 (VLAN -> [MC] -> [ODUflex]), S5 ([ODUflex]), S6 ([ODUflex] -> [MAC] -> VLAN), C-R3 (VLAN -> [PKT])
+C-R1 ([PKT] -> VLAN), S3 (VLAN -> [MAC] -> [ODUflex]), S5 ([ODUflex]), S6 ([ODUflex] -> [MAC] -> VLAN), C-R3 (VLAN -> [PKT])

-C-R3 ([PKT] -> VLAN), S6 (VLAN -> [MAC] -> [ODUflex]), S5 ([ODUflex]), S3 ([ODUflex] -> [MAC] -> [ODUflex]), S33 ([ODUflex]), S34 ([ODUflex]), S15 ([ODUflex]), S18 ([ODUflex] -> VLAN), C-R5 (VLAN -> [PKT])
+C-R3 ([PKT] -> VLAN), S6 (VLAN -> [MAC] -> [ODUflex]), S5 ([ODUflex]), S3 ([ODUflex] -> [MAC] -> [ODUflex]), S1 ([ODUflex]), S2 ([ODUflex]), S31 ([ODUflex]), S33 ([ODUflex]), S34 ([ODUflex]), S15 ([ODUflex]), S18 ([ODUflex] -> VLAN), C-R5 (VLAN -> [PKT])

 C-R1 ([PKT] -> VLAN), S3 (VLAN -> [MAC] -> [ODUflex]), S1 ([ODUflex]), S2 ([ODUflex]), S31 ([ODUflex]), S33 ([ODUflex]), S34 ([ODUflex]), S15 ([ODUflex]), S18 ([ODUflex] -> VLAN), C-R5 (VLAN -> [PKT])

-[Editor’s Note:] Add description of the CMI assumptions (as in previous scenarios)

-[Editor’s Note:] Add description of the single-domain service example (attaching a new C-Rx router to S7)
+As described in section 4.3.2, it is assumed that the CNC is capable, via the CMI, to request the setup of this EVPLAN/EVPTree service, providing all the information that the MDSC needs to understand that it need to request PNC1 to setup an ODUflex connection between nodes S3 and S6 (single-domain service request) and it also needs to coordinate the setup of a multi-domain ODUflex connection between nodes S3 and S16 as well as the MAC bridging and the adaptation functions on these edge nodes.

+In case the CNC needs the setup of an EVPLAN/EVPTree service only between C-R1, C-R2 and C-R3 (single-domain service request), it would request the setup of this service in the same way as before and the information provided at the CMI is sufficient for the MDSC to understand that this is a single-domain service request.

+The MDSC can then just request PNC1 to setup a single-domain EVPLAN/EVPTree service between nodes S3 and S6.
+PNC1 can take care of setting up the single-domain ODUflex end-to-end connection between nodes S3 and S6 as well as of configuring the MAC bridging and the adaptation functions on these edge nodes.

+Dynamic Service Configuration

+Given the service established in the previous sections, there is a demand for an update of some service characteristics.
+A straightforward approach would be terminate the current service and replace with a new one.
+Another more advanced approach would be dynamic configuration, in which case there will be no interruption for the connection.

+An example application would be updating the SLA information for a certain connection.
+For example, an ODU transit connection is set up according to section 4.3.1, with the corresponding SLA level of ‘no protection’.
+After the establishment of this connection, the user would like to enhance this service by providing a restoration after potential failure, and a request is generated on the CMI.
+In this case, after receiving the request, the MDSC would need to send an update message to the PNC, changing the SLA parameters in TE Tunnel model.
+Then the connection characteristic would be changed by PNC, and a notification would be sent to MDSC for acknowledgement.

 Multi-function Access Links

-[Editor’s Note:] Merged from sections 4.4 and 6.4 of draft-ietf-ccamp-transport-nbi-use-cases-01

 Some physical links interconnecting the IP routers and the transport network can be configured in different modes, e.g., as OTU2 or STM-64 or 10GE.

 This configuration can be done a-priori by means outside the scope of this document.
-In this case, these links will appear at the MPI either as an ODU Link or as an STM-64 Link or as a 10GE Link (depending on the a-priori configuration) and will be controlled at the MPI as discussed in section 4.3.
+In this case, these links will appear at the MPI either as an ODU Link or as a STM-64 Link or as a 10GE Link (depending on the a-priori configuration) and will be controlled at the MPI as discussed in section 4.3.

 It is also possible not to configure these links a-priori and give the control to the MPI to decide, based on the service configuration, how to configure it.